scontain/scone_mesh_tutorial/README.md

   - We define a secret with name `password` as part of the secrets section.
 This has a length of 10 characters that are randomly selected by CAS.
   - The value of this secret can be referred to by "$$SCONE::password".
 This value is only available for our Python program.
 In general, we permit to share secrets amongst the services of the same application mesh only.
   - We define this locally in the manifest for this service.
 Hence, we define it in section `local` - this cannot be modified in the `Meshfile` (i.e., a manifest that describes how to connect services).
 - `API_USER` is an environment variable that is defined in the `Meshfile` .
 Hence, we add it to the `global` section.
-We could define a default value in the
+We could define a default value in the service manifest.

 We build the confidential container image with the help of the `build` section: